HIGHLIGHTS

 seals.
 Watch the waves carefully - in this region, sub-Antarctic

-species (such as fur seals) mingle with true polar species (such as
+species (such as fur seal) mingle with true polar species (such as

 Adelie Penguins), creating a fascinating ecological mix.